 Transition Courses: Health

-Transition courses in Health are suitable for nationally or internationally educated health professionals or students entering or participating in entry-level health programs.
+Transition courses in health care are suitable for you, a nationally or internationally educated health professional or a student entering or participating in entry-level health programs.

-Nationally educated health professionals may choose these courses to support a transition in their professional practice or to receive credit towards a post-diploma undergraduate degree program.
-Internationally educated health professionals may choose some of these courses to support their Canadian licensure.
+As a nationally educated health care professional, you may choose these courses to support a transition in your professional practice or to receive credit toward a post-diploma undergraduate degree program.
+As an internationally educated health care professional, you may choose some of these courses to support your Canadian licensure.

-Students in entry-level health programs may opt for the theory courses as an elective or find a course suitable for transfer credit towards a course in their program of study.
+As a student in an entry-level health program, you may opt for the theory courses as an elective or find a course suitable for transfer credit toward a course in your program of study.

-Internationally educated nurses whose first language is not English must provide evidence of English proficiency by passing the Canadian English Language Benchmark Assessment for Nurses (CELBAN) at the level required by the College of Registered Nurses of British Columbia.
+If you are an internationally educated nurse whose first language is not English, you must provide evidence of English proficiency by passing the Canadian English Language Benchmark Assessment for Nurses (CELBAN) at the level required by the BC College of Nurses and Midwives (BCCNM).